 1) A Freestyle Libre 2.0 sensor will be placed 7 days before the baseline visit, either during a visit to the UF Small Animal Hospital, by the owner, or by the referring veterinarian.
 Owners must scan the sensor approximately every 8 hours at minimum.

 2) A baseline visit (day 0) consists of a visit to the UF Small Animal Hospital, blood collection for baseline bloodwork and study sample banking.
-Fenofibrate will be prescribed and owners will be given once daily by mouth for 21 days.
+Fenofibrate will be prescribed and owners will give once daily by mouth for 21 days.

 4) Final visit (day 21) will occur at the UF Small Animal Hospital and will be the same as baseline visit, except that fenofibrate will be discontinued.
 The sensor may be removed any time after this visit.